Henry Brandon (journalist): Death

 Brandon died at the National Hospital for Neurology and Neurosurgery in Queen Square, in Bloomsbury, on 20 April 1993.
 Notice of his death, and his cause of death, a stroke, were announced the next day.
+His body, accompanied by his family, was transferred from London to Bratislava on a special British government plane at the end of April 1993.
+Brandon rests in the old Jewish cemetery above the Danube next to his father Oskar and mother Ida.

 Honours

-Brandon was appointed Commander of the Order of British Empire in 1985.
+Brandon was appointed Commander of the Order of British Empire (CBE) in 1985.